DimasDMM/diseases-ner/README.md

 ## Results

-I evaluated the performance of each algorithm using the Jaccard Index.
+I evaluated the performance of each algorithm using the Jaccard Index:
 - Dictionary: 0.1369
 - LSTM-CRF with PoS: 0.8154
+- LSTM-CRF with PoS and GloVe: **0.8435**

 Notes:
 - I did not optimize the hyperparameters of the algorithms, so you may obtain better results if you do that.